The best ways to gift money to grandchildren in the UK

 Whether you choose to leave a lump sum in an individual savings account (ISA), top up an ISA at a regular interval, or decide to leave a lump sum in your will, there are a few different ways you can leave some money behind, but there are also taxes to pay.

-Although you can send a decent sum of money to your grandchildren or children, anything above a certain threshold will be eligible for tax.
+Although you can send a decent sum of money to your grandchildren or children, anything above a certain threshold could be eligible for tax.

 Fortunately, there are ways to reduce your IHT bill while continuing to gift future generations.